greenfrond/git-learnings/README.txt

-this is for learning git from the free ProGit book Refer to the repository wiki page
+Refer to the wiki page for summary working notes on Git, AngularJS